1palermo/BuddyCoders/README.md

 3. 🔋 [Features](#features)
 4. 🤸 [Quick Start](#quick-start)

-## <a name="introduction">🤖 Introduction (File Sharing Web App)</a>
+## <a name="introduction">🤖 Introduction (Buddy Coders web app)</a>

 ## Project Overview

-*Project Name:* CodeBuddy-(Devinder)
+*Project Name:* BuddyCoders
-*Purpose:* Devinder is a platform designed to help developers connect for pair programming.
+*Purpose:* BuddyCoder is a platform designed to help developers connect for pair programming.
 Users can create rooms where they can share their screens, collaborate, and discuss coding issues with other developers in real-time.
 Codebuddy includes features for live video chat, screen sharing, room creation with tags, and filtering options for easier navigation.

 ## <a name="tech-stack">⚙ Tech Stack</a>